atomone-hub/govgen-validators/allnodes.md

-noteworthy is the company's focus on the Cosmos Ecosystem, encompassing 39 protocols, where Allnodes enhances user experience with specialized infrastructure improvements such as improved governance, a restaking feature for higher returns, and a Stakerecover service with a 96% success rate for token retrieval from compromised wallets.
+noteworthy is the company's focus on the Cosmos Ecosystem, encompassing 39 protocols, where Allnodes enhances user experience with specialized infrastructure improvements such as improved governance, a restaking feature for higher returns, and a StakeRecover service with a 96% success rate for token retrieval from compromised wallets.

 The Allnodes platform hosts 45,382 nodes valued at approximately $4.594 billion, showcasing our commitment to providing infrastructure support, security enhancements, network efficiency, and maximum uptime for a